 Each breast will have a letdown at the same time so it’s good to have a reusable nursing pad in your bra or a Haakaa pump attached to the opposite side.
 Otherwise you’ll be covered in milk.

 I’ve used the Bamboobies reusable nursing pads and really like them.
 I always find myself reaching for the washable pads rather than the throw aways.
-In my opinion they’re so much easier to put in and out of your bra and I mean we’re already doing at least a load of laundry a day (or 3 days!) right so we can get em washed!
+In my opinion they’re so much easier to put in and out of your bra and much more comfy.
 Definitely a must have in my book.
 I’ll explain a little bit more about the Haakaa on down.

 Letdowns usually feel like a tingling sensation.
 I’ve heard other women describe it as a burning feeling or a pins and needles sensation.
 Don’t let that scare you.
 It’s not so bad and you get used to it.
 But then again, some women don’t feel it at all!